cdelorme/system-setup/linux/debian/wheezy/template.md

         address 10.0.5.8
         gateway 10.0.5.1
         netmask 255.255.255.0
+        dns-nameservers 10.0.5.1

 _Your network device name, and address are dependent on your system and intranet._

+_The use of `dns-nameservers` requires the `resolvconf` package, and will automatically populate `/etc/resolve.conf` with the supplied value (helpful if you switch between dhcp and static)._

 #### SSH Configuration